jchartrand/cwrc-git-dialogs/README.md

 By sending the coverage data to the console, the coverage data is attached to the output from our TAPE tests, but delineated with '# coverage:'  so that we can pull it out later.

-Just after logging the coverage, we close the browser window, which takes us back to our test:browser script, just after the browser-run command, where we now pipe the output to 'node test/extract-coverage.js'.  extract-coverage is gratefully borrowed from https://github.com/davidguttman/cssify/blob/master/test/extract-coverage.js.
+Just after logging the coverage, we close the browser window (window.close()), which takes us back to our test:browser script, just after the browser-run command, where we now pipe the output to 'node test/extract-coverage.js'.  extract-coverage is gratefully borrowed from https://github.com/davidguttman/cssify/blob/master/test/extract-coverage.js.
 It simply separates the code coverage information from the TAPE output (using the '# coverage;' marker we inserted earlier), writes the code coverage data to coverage/coverage.json, and sends the TAPE output along the pipe.

 Now we've code code coverage information, but we have one more step to convert it to the lcov format that we can send to codecov.io (and that we can also browse in our own local web browser using the nice formatted version in coverage/lcov/index.html).
 We convert with: